pvhung1211/docker-learn/Docker DNS.md

 Static IP's and using IP's for talking to containers is an anti-pattern.
 Do your best to avoid it

-Docker defaults the hostname (human-readable name of a container) to the container's name, but you can also set aliases
+Docker defaults the hostname (human-readable address of a container) to the container's name, but you can also set aliases